Mor Kulambu Recipe | Mor Kuzhambu

 Table of Contents

-Also, the tempering of this kulambu is really simple comprising of mustard seeds, fenugreek seeds (methi seeds), dried red chilies, asafoetida and curry leaves.
-You can use coconut oil or any other neutral tasting oil for the tempering.
+The tempering is simple with mustard seeds, fenugreek seeds, dried red chilies, asafoetida and curry leaves.
+Coconut oil works well, but you can use any neutral oil.

-- Drumstick (murungakkai) – scrape or peel, chop and then cook in some water till almost done.
-Rest similar to the recipe shared here.
+- Drumstick (murungakkai): Peel, chop and cook in water till almost done.

-- Spinach or amaranth leaves (keerai) – chop, blanch, mash and then add to the buttermilk mixture.
+- Spinach/amaranth (keerai): Chop, blanch, mash and add to the buttermilk mixture.

 Make Paste